 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

-""Board" or "boards" means the board of water supply or water board of each county."
+""Board" means the board of water supply or water board of any county."

 ""Impact fees" means the charges imposed upon a developer by a county or board to fund all or a portion of the public facility capital improvement costs required by the development from which it is collected, or to recoup the cost of existing public facility capital improvements made in anticipation of the needs of a development."

-(a) The counties are authorized to assess, impose, levy, and collect impact fees for any development within their jurisdictions; provided that no impact fees may be assessed, imposed, or collected under this part unless the county enacts appropriate impact fee ordinances to effectuate the imposition and collection of the fees.]
+The counties are authorized to assess, impose, levy, and collect impact fees for any development within their jurisdictions; provided that no impact fees may be assessed, imposed, or collected under this part unless the county enacts appropriate impact fee ordinances and adopts rules to effectuate the imposition and collection of the fees.]

-(a) Impact fees may be assessed, imposed, levied, and collected by the:
+Impact fees may be assessed, imposed, levied, and collected by:

-(1) Counties for any development, or portion thereof, not involving water supply or service; or
+(1) Any county for any development, or portion thereof, not involving water supply or service; or

-(2) Boards for any development, or portion thereof, involving water supply or service;
+(2) Any board for any development, or portion thereof, involving water supply or service;

 provided that the county enacts appropriate impact fee ordinances or the board adopts rules to effectuate the imposition and collection of the fees within their respective jurisdictions."

-SECTION 4.
-Section 46-143, Hawaii Revised Statutes, is amended to read as follows:
+SECTION 3.
+Section 46-143, Hawaii Revised Statutes, is amended as follows:

 .] or board.